Member Benefit Day: FRIDAY, MAY 11 @ 1 - 8PM

-Red Butte Garden 37th Annual Benefit Spring Plant Sale
+You must be a current Red Butte Garden Member to enter the Friday Member Benefit Spring Plant Sale day.

-Garden Members Only (Memberships may be purchased at the gate!)
+Memberships may be purchased or renewed at the Amphitheatre gate.

-It’s time once again to support the Garden at the annual benefit plant sale!
+It’s time once again to support the Garden at our annual plant sale and fundraiser!

-WHAT YOU WILL FIND: The Garden offers an impressive selection of herbs, specialty annuals, vegetables, sun and shade perennials, ornamental grasses, shrubs, conifers, roses, vines, trees, and the best selection of heirloom vegetables, native plants and drought tolerant plants!
-You'll find plants for every situation, including gifts and high-altitude gardening.
-Most of the plants are grown by local nurseries and many of the annuals and vegetables are grown here in our own greenhouses!
-This annual plant sale and fundraiser is always a great way to welcome the planting season!
+WHAT YOU WILL FIND: The Garden offers an impressive selection of herbs, specialty annuals, vegetables, sun and shade perennials, ornamental grasses, roses, vines, shrubs, conifers, trees, and the best selection of heirloom vegetables, native and water-wise plants you'll find in one location.
+Our selection includes plants for every situation, including bee-friendly, and high-altitude plants and gifts.
+Most of the plants are grown by local nurseries and many of the vegetables are grown here in our own greenhouses!
+This annual plant sale and fundraiser is always a great way to welcome the planting season and support the Garden!

 We also offer a variety of organic gardening products such as fertilizers, and coco-fiber that when mixed into your garden or container soil, aids with water retention.

-EXPERTS ON HAND: Representatives from local plant societies will be on hand to answer questions.
-With these experts, our Garden staff, and volunteers, there will be plenty of qualified help to answer your plant and gardening questions.
+EXPERTS ON HAND: With our Garden staff and volunteers, there will be plenty of qualified help to answer your plant and gardening questions.

-WHERE: The Amphitheatre.
+WHERE: The Red Butte Garden Amphitheatre.
 From the four-way stop sign at Chipeta and Wakara Way, turn left (or North) and follow the signs.
-Enter through the gate used for general admission during concerts.
+Enter through the north-facing gate used for general admission during concerts.